abailoni/introduction-to-UM-course/content/en/homepage/why-course.md

 **Maybe you're highly experienced in other contemplative practices** and you'd like to know how the Uniﬁed Mindfulness framework can enhance your existing practice with an interactive, algorithmic system that gives you a broad range of new options to explore.

-_In any case, the Introduction to Unified Mindfulness 8-week training is designed to meet you where you are, **whether you're brand new to meditation or you have years of experience** in other contemplative practices._
+The Introduction to Unified Mindfulness 8-week training is designed to meet you where you are, **whether you're brand new to meditation or you have years of experience** in other contemplative practices.

 [//]: # (### &darr;)